Swasth-Apps/swasth.co/src/pages/blog/dealing-with-social-anxiety.md

 ## **A glance at understanding SOCIAL ANXIETY**

 Social anxiety is a term that is often used to describe fear, nervousness, and trouble at social situations.
 The behavior can be found in both, the shy ones as well as not so shy ones.
 Social anxiety has you believe in others judging you negatively all the time.
-Although judgement is something that helps us improve our qualities and make us self-aware, but socially anxious people believe that they might fall into an aura of awkwardness once they start interacting with others as the only thing people going to do is judge or criticize them without any cause.
+Although judgement is something that helps us improve our qualities and make us self-aware, but socially anxious people believe that they might fall into an aura of awkwardness once they start interacting with others as if the only thing people are going to do is judge or criticize them without any cause.
 The fear of getting humiliated prohibit us from being open to others.
 Most likely the feared situations could be going out for dating, shopping, parties or any other sort of social gatherings or even a proper one to one talk.
 Such behavior eventually lands us into isolation and get us lose confidence.

 BUT ARE YOU WORRYING?
 NO NEED!
 GET ABOARD WITH US!